 Time The Seizure

-This is good information for the person who is having the seizure to have.
+This is useful information for the person who is having the seizure to have.
 If they have them often, they can gauge whether or not they are getting worse.
 This can also help you determine whether or not you need to call an ambulance.

 Turn Them On Their Side